Florida Rental Agreement

 Florida Landlord Tenant Laws

-• Evictions – Florida landlords may evict for a number of reasons including, but not limited to: failure to pay rent, lease violation, or illegal acts.
-The process can take anywhere from around a week to a few months, depending on whether the landlord must give the tenant a chance to fix the situation.
+• Evictions – Florida landlords may evict for rent nonpayment, lease violations, or illegal acts, among other things.
+Before filing eviction, landlords must serve tenants with prior notice to pay, comply or quit, depending on eviction type.
+This means most evictions take a week to a few months.
+The timeline depends on whether the landlord must give the tenant a chance to fix the situation.

-• Security Deposits – Florida places no limit on what a landlord can charge as a security deposit.
-Once a tenant moves out of rental property, a landlord has 15 days to return a security deposit, 30 days if making any deductions.
+• Security Deposits – Florida has no cap on the amount of a security deposit.
+A landlord has 15 days after tenant move-out to return a security deposit, 30 days if making deductions.

-• Rent Increases and Fees – Florida landlords do not need to provide advance notice before increasing the rent.
-There’s no limit to the amount of a rent increase or late fee.
-However, bounced check fees are limited to either $25, $30, $40, or 5% of the check (depending on the amount).
+• Rent Increases and Fees – Florida landlords aren’t subject to a specific notice requirement before increasing rent.
+There’s no limit to the amount of a rent increase.
+Late fees are capped at the greater of $20 or 20% of the rental payment, plus reasonable collection costs.
+Bounced check fees are limited to either $25, $30, $40, or 5% of the check (depending on the amount).

-• Landlord Entry – A Florida landlord must usually provide at least 24 hours of advance notice before entry, and must enter at a reasonable time (between the hours of 7:30AM and 8:00PM).
+• Landlord Entry – Florida landlords may enter rental property for reasonable business purposes like maintenance, inspections, and property showings.
+Before entering, they must provide at least 24 hours of advance notice before entry, and must enter at a reasonable time (between 7:30AM and 8:00PM).
 These rules don’t apply in emergencies, or as agreed in writing by the landlord and tenant.

-• Settling Legal Disputes – In Florida, rental disputes (including evictions) valued at up to $8,000 may be filed in small claims court.
-Such cases are subject to a 5-year and 4-year statute of limitations for written and oral contracts, respectively.
+• Settling Legal Disputes – Florida lets small claims courts hear landlord-tenant disputes (including evictions), as long as the amount in controversy is under $8,000.
+There’s a 5-year and 4-year statute of limitations for written and oral contracts, respectively.

 To learn more about landlord tenant laws in Florida, click here.